 No.

-ESE’s strategic plan also includes a core strategy to use technology and data to support teaching and learning.
+DESE’s strategic plan also includes a core strategy to enhance resource use, technology, and data to support teaching and learning.
 Our initiatives seek to improve data infrastructure and promote a culture of effective data and technology use in districts and schools.
-The following core beliefs guide our work: technology represents a powerful tool for facilitating student engagement and higher-level learning at scale; technological savvy has become increasingly essential for students as they enter college and the workforce; empowering educators and leadership teams with data and instructional tools will enhance targeted decision-making and improve student outcomes (from ESE’s Strategic Plan Summary, November 2016.)
+The following core beliefs guide our work: technology represents a powerful tool for facilitating student engagement and higher-level learning at scale; technological savvy has become increasingly essential for students as they enter college and the workforce; empowering educators and leadership teams with data and instructional tools will enhance targeted decision-making and improve student outcomes (from DESE’s Strategic Plan Summary, November 2016.)

-ESE will support and encourage LEAs to consider how they are effectively using technology to support all students when performing their needs assessment, as well as in developing their action plans for utilizing their Title IV, Part A and other allocations under ESSA.
-Massachusetts will support the integration of in-person learning with technology to enable real-time data use, personalized instruction, and competency-based progression.
-Our initiatives seek to enable improved student and educator access to high-quality new learning models, supported by technology, that prepare them for student and school success.
-Broadly, the characteristics of these models are:
+DESE will continue to support and encourage LEAs to consider how they are effectively using technology to support all students when performing their needs assessment, as well as in developing their action plans for utilizing their Title IV, Part A and other allocations under ESSA.

-Personal Connections: Using technology to strengthen and support deep personal connections for students, their peers, teachers, and other adults – particularly English language learners, students with disabilities, and their parents/guardians.

-Personal Learning Paths: Developing personal learning pathways that motivate students to reach their goals and take ownership of their learning in the academic, workplace readiness, and socio-emotional domains.

-Competency-Based Progression: Piloting projects that allow students to progress through the curriculum based on demonstrated competency within the Commonwealth’s framework of rigorous curriculum standards and high expectations.

-Learner Profiles: Enabling educators to access the knowledge, skills, and tools that allow them to gain detailed and timely knowledge of students and to use data to guide instruction.

-Flexible Learning Environments: Tailoring the student learning environment to provide flexibility in what, when, how, and where learning and instruction happens.

-Technological Capacity and Infrastructure: Allows all of the above to be implemented effectively, affordably, and at scale.
+The Office of Educational Technology (OET) was established during the 2020-2021 school year to directly assist districts in providing pandemic-related remote and hybrid instruction.
+OET was charged with ensuring all schools were equipped with 1:1 learning devices for students, sufficient internet access in and outside of school buildings, guidance on recommended and required practices, and professional development opportunities.

+Following the transition from remote and hybrid learning, OET has since supported schools and districts to transition from pandemic-related uses of technology to more strategic, sustainable, and equitable ways to integrate technology in service of students and school communities.
+The office issues grants, coordinates professional learning programming, publishes guidance and resources, and provides targeted assistance and support, all of which are prioritized for schools and districts identified as requiring assistance through the state’s accountability system.

 We will also continue to encourage districts to use their allocations to leverage state-level initiatives to support their work, which may include but are not limited to the following:

 Leveraging technology to expand current efforts to develop Individual Learning Plans (ILPs) for students as a facet of postsecondary planning to include true personalized learning.